awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

   The `Init` phase is split into three sub\-phases: `Extension init`, `Runtime init`, and `Function init`\.
 These sub\-phases ensure that all extensions and the runtime complete their setup tasks before the function code runs\.
 + `Invoke`: In this phase, Lambda invokes the function handler\.
 After the function runs to completion, Lambda prepares to handle another function invocation\.
 + `Shutdown`: This phase is triggered if the Lambda function does not receive any invocations for a period of time\.
-In the `Shutdown` phase, Lambda terminates the runtime, alerts the extensions to let them stop cleanly, and then removes the environment\.
+In the `Shutdown` phase, Lambda shuts down the runtime, alerts the extensions to let them stop cleanly, and then removes the environment\.
 Lambda sends a `Shutdown` event to each extension, which tells the extension that the environment is about to be shut down\.

-Each phase starts with an event from the Lambda service to the runtime and to all registered extensions\.
+Each phase starts with an event from Lambda to the runtime and to all registered extensions\.
 The runtime and each extension signal completion by sending a `Next` API request\.
 Lambda freezes the execution environment when each process has completed and there are no pending events\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/Overview-Full-Sequence.png)